 Frequently Asked Questions

 Can these apps identify plant diseases?
 PictureThis has the most developed disease diagnosis feature — photograph a yellowing or spotted leaf and it’ll suggest possible causes.
-KnowYourPlant also offers some health-related guidance alongside its ID results.
+KnowYourPlant also offers health-related guidance alongside its ID results.
 PlantNet and iNaturalist are focused on species identification rather than disease detection.
+Treat any diagnosis as a starting point: check soil moisture, light, pests, and recent care changes before you act.

 What’s the best app for identifying houseplants specifically?
 PictureThis and KnowYourPlant are both designed with indoor plants in mind, and both link identification to care information.
 If you want to track your collection over time, KnowYourPlant’s ongoing care features make it the stronger choice for a growing houseplant collection.